 The Subaru Legacy cabin is bright, fairly spacious and comfortable.
 Its sight lines are very good — you can see front, side and back with very little obstruction.
 Indeed the rear roof pillars are not the big blind spots you find in some sedans with plenty of glass on either side to see what is coming your way.
 The 2.5i Limited offers leather seating and the driver’s seat has 10-way power adjustment.
 You get a tilt and telescoping steering wheel column to help you find the right position.

 The front seats are comfortable and supportive; the rear seats offer good room for three with especially decent leg room.
 That rear area offers a fold down arm rest/cup holder; the outboard left seating section folds down to provide access to the trunk.

 You may notice with the Subaru Legacy that its cabin layout is a familiar one.
 Look closely, especially to the left of the steering wheel column and below the instrument panel to find a few controls not typically found on most models.
 For one, the parking brake is operated by a button — push it in and the brake is activated; give it a pull and the parking brake is disengaged.
 Hill assist, stability control and a trunk release button are also present.

 Subaru Legacy Panels and Audio

 The Legacy 2.5i Limited comes with a few features you won’t find elsewhere.
-The instrument panels adds a driver information display for what provides a full color digital read out of your current mpg, your driving mode and trip information.
+The instrument panels has a driver information display, which provides a full-color digital readout of your current mpg, your driving mode and trip information.
 It is flanked by two large analog dials for the odometer and the speedometer, and two smaller dials for engine temperature and a fuel gauge.